nmde/photo-manager/README.md

 ## Calendar / Journal View
 - View photos taken each day on the calendar
 - Keep journal entries including mood, activities, and steps taken
+- Encrypt journal entries in the database and application memory

 ## People Tagging
 - Tag people in photos